 I’ve post variations with German Chocolate Pecan Pie and Small Pecan Pie and thought what else could I make?

-It shouldn’t be a surprise to anybody I came up with Pecan Pie Cheesecake.
-As the name states, it’s a cross between pecan pie and cheesecake.
+It shouldn’t be a surprise to anybody I came up with Pecan Pie Cheesecake with a pecan graham cracker crust.

 The bottom is a homemade graham cracker crust with ground pecans.